Ontario Tower Buzzers

-The Ontario Tower Buzzers are a Minor League Baseball team based in Ontario, California, that will begin play in 2026.
-The Tower Buzzers will be the Single-A affiliate of the Los Angeles Dodgers, playing in the California League.
-They will play their home games at ONT Field.
+The Ontario Tower Buzzers are a Minor League Baseball team based in Ontario, California.
+The Tower Buzzers are the Single-A affiliate of the Los Angeles Dodgers, playing in the California League.
+They play their home games at ONT Field.

 History

 The origins of the Ontario Tower Buzzers reach back to the Rancho Cucamonga Quakes, the longtime Single-A affiliate of the Los Angeles Dodgers.
 The Rancho Cucamonga California League franchise was relocated to the Ontario Ranch section of Ontario, California, to play at ONT Field, a new 6,000-seat ballpark, as the Ontario Tower Buzzers.
 The name and visual identity were publicly revealed at a launch event in Ontario Town Square in mid-September 2025.

 This move was one in a series of changes involving three teams.
 The Inland Empire 66ers of San Bernardino relocated to Rancho Cucamonga to play as the Quakes in affiliation with the Los Angeles Angels.
-Additionally, the Modesto Nuts relocated from Modesto to San Bernardino to continue as the 66ers in affiliation with the Seattle Mariners.
+Additionally, the Modesto Nuts relocated to San Bernardino to continue as the 66ers in affiliation with the Seattle Mariners.
 In effect, it made the move a de facto relocation of the Nuts franchise, rather than the Quakes franchise.
 Diamond Baseball Holdings owns all three teams as well as two other clubs in the eight-team California League.

 Ownership and management

-The team will be owned and operated by Diamond Baseball Holdings, which manages a portfolio of Minor League Baseball teams across the United States.
-Team management announced Allan Benavides as general manager; Benavides joined the organization after a long tenure with other minor league clubs.
+The team is owned and operated by Diamond Baseball Holdings, which manages a portfolio of Minor League Baseball teams across the United States.
+Team management announced Allan Benavides as general manager, joining the organization after a long tenure with other minor-league clubs.